cloudbit-interactive/GSAP-RN/README.md

 </View>
 ```

-Here a code using AutoKillTween
+Here there is a code of an animation using AutoKillTween

 ```javascript